e-mail: bok@dhit.pl

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-• Key role in modern technologies – are used in computer drives, electric motors, medical apparatus or very highly developed apparatuses.
+• Significant importance in the industry of new technologies – are used in computer drives, electric motors, medical equipment or very advanced devices.

 Disadvantages of neodymium magnets: